Posted May 5, 2019

 - Does your business earn over $30,000 net income after expenses?
 Say Yes.

 - Are you located in New York City or Tennessee where S corporation tax rates are egregious and suck up all the federal tax savings?
+New Hampshire?
 Say No.

 - Is this a going concern?
 In other words, is the business going to continue to earn the same income or more each year?
 Say Yes.

-- Do you have an LLC or some other entity in place that can be elected to taxed as an S Corp?
+- Do you have an LLC or some other entity in place that can be elected to be taxed as an S Corp?
 Say Yes.
-If you say No, we have options just not elegant ones.
+If you say No, we have options just not elegant ones such as shelf corporations.

 Form 2553 (the S Corp election form) must be filed with the IRS which tells the IRS that your entity (LLC, partnership or C corporation) wants to be taxed as an S corporation.
 It is typically due within 75 days of forming your business entity or the start of your fiscal year, however, there is relief for the late filing of Form 2553 and the Watson CPA Group can guide you through that.
 IRS Revenue Procedures 2003-43 and 2004-48 used to be the governing rules but the IRS has simplified the procedure (imagine that!).

-So, if it is November 2016, and you want to go back to January 1 2016 for setting up s corp status, no problem.
-We prepare and file Form 2553 under IRS RevProc 2013-30, open payroll accounts in your home state, process a payroll event that encompasses the entire year and you get a nice W-2.
+So, if it is November 2018, and you want to go back to January 1 2018 for setting up S corp status, no problem.
+We prepare and file Form 2553 under IRS RevProc 2013-30, open payroll accounts in your home state (yup, payroll!), process a payroll event that encompasses the entire year and you get a nice W-2.
 Done!
 All that is left is preparing your S corporation tax return on Form 1120S and your individual tax return.
 Fees-

 - Late S Corp Election, $375 ($300 for timely elections)

 If you live in a community property state such as Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington and Wisconsin your spouse might need to sign the Form 2553 even if he or she is not a shareholder.
-As a side bar, community property laws originate from Spanish property laws which is why most of our bordering states are community property states.
+As a side bar, community property laws originate from Spanish property laws which is why most of our bordering states are community property states (red does not mean Republican).
 Wisconsin has no excuse, and Idaho was just caught in some peer pressure from Washington and Nevada.

 - Prior Year Late S Corp Election, $375

 If your current CPA or tax professional says No, we suggest you find a new accountant (or at least educate him or her).
-The Watson CPA Group has been doing this for over a decade (there was relief provisions prior to the 2013 IRS Rev Proc as well) without major problems.
-You will incur late payroll filing penalties which usually can be abated under the First Time Abatement statutory relief program; some states are sticklers and don’t offer relief.
-Then again, if your savings is $8,000 and your penalty is $800, we’d say you are in good shape to do a late S corporation election, but we’re no mathematicians.
+The Watson CPA Group has been doing this for over a decade (there was relief provisions prior to the 2013 issuance of IRS Rev Proc 2013-30) without major problems.

 Three things happen simultaneously with a the prior year late S Corp election-